Hibiscus Strawberry Bubble Tea

 - Hibiscus strawberry bubble tea is an iced drink made with dried hibiscus, strawberry syrup, tapioca balls, oat milk, ice, and water.

-- This drink is caffeine-free because hibiscus is an herbal tea, but is still known as a bubble tea since it contains boba.
+- This drink is caffeine-free because hibiscus is an herbal tea, but is still called a bubble tea since it contains boba.

 - No additional sugar is needed since the strawberry syrup is already sweetened.